aditi-18/Personal-Webpage/README.md

 Nav bar viewed on small screen-
 ![](/img/nava.PNG)

-Nva bar on big screen-
+Nav bar on big screen-
 ![](/img/navs.PNG)

 The icons in the nav bar are enabled with the hover feature.
 On placing the cursor on the icons of the nav bar, they turn brown in colour.